rodrinoblega/stori/README.md

 - AWS Lambda Execution
     - The event notification invokes an AWS Lambda function, where the core processing logic of the application is deployed.
     - The Lambda function retrieves the uploaded .csv file from the S3 bucket and processes it as part of the pipeline.
-    - The transactions are stored in a AWS RDS postgres database
+    - The transactions are stored in a AWS RDS postgres database.
-    - The transaction summary emails are sent by AWS SES
+    - The transaction summary emails are sent by AWS SES.

 [Watch the demo](https://www.loom.com/share/0709901cfb1f47e7bf1e803e8ee3584f)